 When it comes to designing the perfect smile for you, many factors go into getting it just right.
-Here are some basic principles of smile design that our cosmetic dentists use, explained in plain, everyday language to help you understand how we can help you get the perfect smile!
+Here are some basic principles of smile design that our Columbia, SC cosmetic dentist use, explained in plain, everyday language to help you understand how we can help you get the perfect smile!

 When it comes to making your teeth straight, there are many things people are referring to that can make a smile look “straight” or “crooked.”